dillonkearns/talks/example-driven-apis/example-driven-apis.md

 - No guardrails
 - Ended up using a [plain HTTP Request & JSON Decoder](https://github.com/dillonkearns/mobster/blob/2ad66f514579a09a9679b75b6c1b2956e7879b46/web/src/Github.elm)

+^ - Needed to run, check, run, check.
 ^ I ended up just using a regular Http request.
 I could easily copy-paste a query that I knew worked.

+# Landscape of Clients

+- GraphQL Query => Elm (for old Elm version).
+- Manually define Json Decoders => GraphQL Query & Json Decoder
+- GraphQL Schema => Elm API -- my vision

+# The Vision

+- Typed responses
+- Impossible to write an incorrect query
+- Started with my itch

+^ Wanted guardrails

+# The Refined Vision

+- Elm gives me clear feedback
+- Elm code is 1st class (not `gql` queries)
+- Meaningful data structures

+^ - Didn't even know if it was possible
+^ - Picked a clear strategy with confidence.

+^ - I don't want to accept auto-generated data structures as the way to structure my data.
+I want to choose exactly which data structures I want, and never have the intermediary data structures exist anywhere in my app (immediately map/transform them)

+^ - Queries aren't the first-class citizen
+^ - CODE is!
+^ - Code changes, code is reused, code is refactored.

+# Lesson

+- Start with a hypothesis
+- Clear, focused vision
+- It can change over time, but it should always be narrow and clearly defined

 # Intro to `elm-graphql`